Rattan

 Soane’s commitment

 Rattan is vitally important to our business and we want to be confident that it is responsibly harvested and processed.
-We are exploring sourcing our rattan through a partnership with a non-profit organisation that supports forest regeneration and improved livelihoods.
+As part of our commitment to being fully transparent, we travelled throughout Vietnam in spring 2024, tracing the raw material back to its original source, learning how rattan farming is becoming more sustainable and supporting local livelihoods.
 Also, we are collaborating with specialists at the world-renowned Kew Gardens to help us make it easier to trace the sources of our rattan.